March (music): Spain

 The most characteristic Spanish march form is the pasodoble.
 Spanish marches often have fanfares at the beginning or end of strains that are reminiscent of traditional and popular music.
 These marches often move back and forth between major and (relative) minor keys, and often show a great variation in tempo during the course of the march reminiscent of a prolonged Viennese rubato.
 Military marches are an adapted form of the pasodoble, which feature strong percussion and have British and French influences as well, as well as German, Austrian and Italian elements.
 Typical Spanish marches are "Amparito Roca" by Jaime Teixidor, "Los Voluntarios" by Gerónimo Giménez, and "El Turuta" by Roman de San Jose.
 Many of these marches are also of patriotic nature.

 A significant amount of incidental music as marches has been composed and still is composed annually for the Moors and Christians festivals and festivities (Moros y Cristianos) in the south-east region of Spain.
 It is known as música festera and comes from military band marches.
 There are currently three main genres: the classic and popular pasodobles, the melodious marchas moras (Moorish in style), and the forceful marchas cristianas.

-Czech Republic
+Basque Country

+Raimundo Sarriegui (1838–1913) is nicknamed the 'John Philip Sousa of the Basque Country' because of its marches, which at the flag-raising (izado) and flag-falling (arriado) ceremony of the Tamborrada on the Plaza de la Constitución (Constitution Square), especially the Marcha de San Sebastián (San Sebastián march, officially approved by the City Hall), which is the mirrored version of the Washington Post March by J.P.
+Sousa are considered 'super super slow marches'.
+During the 24 hours, soldiers (soldados), cooks (cocineros) and water carriers (aguadoras) play the drums (tambores) and barrels (barriles) along with the much faster marches of the composer like Tatiago, the Diana, the Polka or Iriyarena.
+Children also dress up as soldiers, cooks and water carriers and play the drums and the barrels.
+Both have a drum major, which is the accompaniment and director for the children and adults.

+Czechia

-Notable Czech (Bohemian) march composers include František Kmoch and Julius Fučík, who wrote "Entrance of the Gladiators".
+Notable Czech march composers include František Kmoch and Julius Fučík, who wrote "Entrance of the Gladiators".